dhpollack/wasm-demo/README.md

 # Red Panda + Rust - Real Time Data Transforms and Model Training

 This is an extension of the [Red Panda Data Transforms tutorial](https://docs.redpanda.com/redpanda-labs/?q=getting%20started%20with%20data%20transforms) in the Red Panda Labs.
 It takes the toy example of doing a data transform in golang and model training in python and does everything in rust.
-Class rust rewrite.
+Classic rust rewrite.

-I recommend you do the actual tutorial since it's pretty good and gives you an idea of what this should do.
+I recommend you do the actual tutorial since it's pretty good and gives you an idea of what this should do. (note: I had to upgrade the redpanda images to get it to work with the version of rpk in the tutorial image)

 ## Requirements